kreys/shortcuter/README.md

 Found a bug?
 Please create an issue on the [GitHub project page](https://github.com/intentor/shortcuter/issues) or send a pull request if you have a fix or extension.

-You can also send me a message at support@intentor.com.br to discuss more obscure matters about *Adic*.
+You can also send me a message at support@intentor.com.br to discuss more obscure matters about *Shortcuter*.

 ## <a id="license"></a>License